-Morning Meeting - Have an index card available for each child.
+Morning Meeting - Have index cards available for each child.

 Day Three

 Morning Meeting - You will need a heavy box of books and a wooden board long enough to form a ramp from the top (or middle) of a bookcase to the floor.